General Information:

 Socialising:

+Although they're solitary by nature, some people keep polecats in mix-sexed neutered pairs.
+It is more common that a hob may live in a pair with a jill.
 You must neuter your polecats or hybrids regardless if they live alone.
-If you opt for castration or spaying as your method of neutering, we advise supporting this with a suprelorin implant to reduce the risk of adrenal disease.
-Alternatively, suprelorin implants can be used as a sole method of neutering in males, and the jill jab (progesterone) can be used with females also.
+If you opt for castration or spaying as your method of neutering, we advise supporting this with a suprelorin implant to reduce the potential risk of adrenal disease.
+Alternatively, suprelorin implants can be used as a sole method of chemical neutering in males and females.
+The jill jab (progesterone) can be used with females, also.

 You can neuter your polecats at around 6 months old.